Looking for things to do in Chacala, Mexico?

-Instead of all-inclusive resorts, you’ll find vacation rentals and a few small hotels in Chacala.
-I checked airbnb recently and found 65 rentals, everything from studios to more luxurious accommodations.
+Instead of all-inclusive resorts, you’ll find vacation rentals and a few small hotels in Chacala Nayarit.
+I checked Airbnb recently and found 65 rentals, everything from studios to more luxurious accommodations.

 If you’re looking for a Chacala vacation rental, I highly recommend Casa Monarca.
 It’s located a short walk from the main beach and has every comfort you could need for a relaxing vacation.
 We visited Chacala with a group of friends, and Casa Monarca was perfect for us!
 It’s actually owned by a relative of my friend who was also on the trip.

 Casa Monarca has two smaller suites on the lower level (each with a petite kitchen), and a larger suite on the second level (with a bigger kitchen and living/dining room, plus three bedrooms).
 Our large group took over the whole house, but you can rent the units individually, too.

 My husband and I stayed one of the lower level suites … you can see the doors on the right in the pic below.